-Despite Hyper-Aggressive Talk, Trump’s MS-13 Strategy Isn’t Very Comprehensive
+Despite Hyperaggressive Talk, Trump’s MS-13 Strategy Isn’t Very Comprehensive

 Contrary to Trump’s rhetoric, MS-13 is not proof that droves of illegal immigrants are bringing rampant crime and violence to the U.S. The gang was formed in Los Angeles in the 1980s by refugees from the civil war in El Salvador.
 A push to deport the immigrant gang members in the mid-1990s helped grow the organization’s leadership back in El Salvador; the gang spread to other areas like Honduras and Mexico, and back into the U.S.

-Today there are about MS-13 10,000 members across the U.S.; that’s less than 1 percent of the 1.4 million gang members in the country, according to FBI figures.
+Today there are about 10,000 MS-13 members across the U.S.; that’s less than one percent of the 1.4 million gang members in the country, according to FBI figures.
 That estimate has held for a decade.

 Trump has increased enforcement against gang activity, but there’s evidence that his administration is exaggerating the effect his policies are having on MS-13.
 When asked to back up Trump’s claim in June 2017 that his administration was removing “thousands” of MS-13 members from the streets, the White House pointed to the arrests of 1,378 people in a six-week nationwide gang operation that spring, Homeland Security’s largest gang operation ever.
 Only 104 of those arrests were associated with MS-13.
 Another crackdown later in 2017 netted 214 MS-13 arrests.